ehForwarderBot/ehForwarderBot/docs/guide/storage.rst

-If your module requires relatively complicated configuration, it would be helpful to provide users with a wizard to *prerequisite of your module* and *guide them to setup your module for use*.
+If your module requires relatively complicated configuration, it would be helpful to provide users with a wizard to *check prerequisites of your module* and *guide them to setup your module for use*.

 From version 2.0.0b12, EFB introduced a centralised wizard program to allow users to enable or disable modules in a text-based user